 - Colossal Cave - Pima County.
 Large cave system, with a total length of explored passages at 5.6 km.

 - Grand Canyon Caverns - Coconino County.
-Giant cave rooms, some of the largest cave rooms in United States.
-Contain remnants of some extinct animals, e.g. ground sloth.
+Cave with giant cave rooms, some of the largest cave rooms in United States.
+Contains remnants of some extinct animals, e.g. ground sloth.

 - Lava River Cave - Coconino Country.
 Longest lava cave in Arizona, 1.21 km long.

 - Beaver Falls - Coconino County.
 Group of tufa terraces in the deep Havasu canyon.
 Beautiful contrast of light blue water and red cliffs.